vgeorgo/courses-udemy-kafka-beginners/README.md

 - Create a topic with the name used on the example. ie:
 - Run any producer/consumer test example manually

+## Elastic
+Fill the host and credentials on the ElasticSearchConsumer.java class.

 ## Twitter

 Get access data creating an app on: https://developer.twitter.com/en/apps